Techumseh/Hiphopasaurus/README.md

 ##

-Untitled mobile first app for finding biographies on musical artists
+Hihopasaurus is a web app designed for finding biographies on musical artists.

 ## Project Description